-- 5.2 The dispersal of dirt and mud originating at the site onto public roads and the surrounding land will be controlled.
-The following operational procedures will be implemented to ensure that dirt and mud do not reach the public highways and surrounding land: - Where possible, internal site roads will comprise hard surfacing; - Wheel wash facilities will be located along internal haul routes near to the weighbridge facilities: - Plant and machinery will be thoroughly cleaned before leaving the site; - All vehicles entering or exiting the site will be secure and sheeted; and - Full-time dedicated mechanical sweeper to be deployed to remediate any mud and debris that has been deposited on to the public highway or access road. - 5.3 The Manager or nominated deputy will regularly inspect the entrance area for evidence of mud and debris that has been trafficked at least twice daily.
+- 5.2 The dispersal of mud originating at the site onto public roads and the surrounding land will be controlled.
+The following operational procedures will be implemented to ensure that dirt and mud do not reach the public highways and surrounding land: - The internal site roads will comprise hard surfacing including loose brick; - Wheel wash facilities are located prior to wider facility exit.
+All HGV are required to use the wheel wash; - Plant and machinery will be thoroughly cleaned before leaving the site; - All vehicles entering or exiting the site will be sheeted; and - The wider quarry operates mechanical sweeper to be deployed to remediate any mud and debris that has been deposited on to the public highway or access road. - 5.3 The Manager or nominated deputy will regularly inspect the entrance area for evidence of mud and debris that has been trafficked at least twice daily.
 Details on the inspection will be maintained in the site diary.